How To Make A Healthy Vegan Pesto Featuring Greens Powder

 Unlike traditional pesto, we swapped out the Parmesan cheese to make this sauce totally vegan.
-But don't worry, it's still just as deliciously creamy thanks to the combo of cashews and nutritional yeast.
+But don't worry, it's still just as deliciously cheesy-tasting thanks to the combo of cashews and nutritional yeast.
 Plus, with the addition of olive oil, it offers plenty of healthy fats.

 This pesto is a tasty, better-for-you choice to top zoodles, toss with a salad, or serve as a dip for crudités.
 And if we haven't sold you on this already, it's also really easy to make.

 Vegan Pesto With mbg organic veggies+

 Makes 2 servings

 - 2 oz. nutritional yeast

 - 4 cups basil leaves

 - Salt to taste